intamixx/PureData/README.md

 # PureData
 Pure Data files

-This is a collection of Pure Data patch files created by me for DJ setups, lighting and other useful things.
+This is a collection of Pure Data patch files created by me for DJ setups, lighting and other things making use of Midi and OSC along the way.